The boss expects it. You've been doing it for years. Come budget time, you calculate your technology spending as

 The reason industry benchmarks don't make sense is that two companies in the same industry sector can have very different "spending contexts," Orlov said.

 To put IT spending in proper perspective, companies need to understand the forces that drive technology spending.
-Orlov identifies these forces as: the role technology plays in a company's business, the volatility of a company, its organizational structure,
+Orlov identifies these forces as: the role technology plays in a company's business, the volatility of a company, its organizational structure, competitive pressure and geographic scope.
+She provides a worksheet for CIOs to score their companies in each of the five categories on a scale of 1 to 5.

 For example, at NCR Corp., an ATM maker and computer services company, technology is a cost to be driven down each year, not a competitive differentiator, said CIO Sam Coursen.
 Its score for "the role technology plays in the company" will be lower than Microsoft's, where IT is mission-critical.